ploigos/infra-ops/README.md

    * `oc apply -f applications/external-secrets-app.yaml`

 Note:
 > Run the spring-petclinic pipeline to ensure that everything works by navigating to the [application workflow page](https://github.com/ploigos/spring-petclinic/actions/workflows/main.yaml).
-Click an existing spring-petclinic workflow job and select **Re-run all jobs** from the dropdown list.
+Click on the Run workflow dropdown, leave the main branch selected, and select Run workflow.

 # Design